SmithWillSuffice/ohanga-pai/content/blog/86_nexus_of_neuronheads.md

 But the thing is, they can always ensure their people have enough currency at the new price level, always.
 The problem is the political disruption, not the financial side.
 It becomes a financial problem when the government fails to re-gauge by issuing more currency.
-The Wiemar government got it right, they issued more currency, by the truckloads.
+The Weimar government got it right, they issued more currency, by the truckloads.
 Nevertheless, it was understandably highly disruptive.
 The currency issuance was not the cause of the hyperinflation though, it was the